The 20 Best Epidermolytic Hyperkeratosis Doctors Near Me in New York, US

 English

-Joann Salvemini is a Dermatologist in Stony Brook, New York.
+Joann Salvemini is a Dermatologist practicing medicine in Stony Brook, New York.
 Dr. Salvemini is rated as an Experienced provider by MediFind in the treatment of Epidermolytic Hyperkeratosis.
-Her top areas of expertise are Spirurida Infections, Erosive Pustular Dermatosis of the Scalp, Dissecting Cellulitis of the Scalp, and Neurocutaneous Melanosis.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Dissecting Cellulitis of the Scalp, Spirurida Infections, Erosive Pustular Dermatosis of the Scalp, and Neurocutaneous Melanosis.

 What is the definition of Epidermolytic Hyperkeratosis?